escofresco/clary/senior-proposal-samir.md

 We planned on a much larger app before for a previous INT but it was a much larger scope than we could accomplish so this is a smaller section of it - just for generating midi files in a helpful sequence.

-## Objective 1: midi-generator feature
+## Objective 1: midi file library creation

 **Why do you want to meet this objective?
 How will it improve your project?**
-Allows us to compose different notes to create music.
+Store large volumes of midi files locally in the correct format.

 **How will you demonstrate completion of your objective?**
-We will create atleast one 4 bar midi file
+I will have a workign library / directory for all our midi samples which we can access.

-## Objective 2: Multiple tracks
+## Objective 2: downloading midi properly
 **Why do you want to meet this objective?
 How will it improve your project?**
-Combining midi files allows us to compose music as we wish
+We need to be able to access store and download and use the midi files quickly and through the eventual Neural Net.
+Doing this will allow us to generate music eventually programatically.

 **How will you demonstrate completion of your objective?**